San Francisco Pregnancy, Family and Medical Leave Attorney

 - any qualifying exigency” arising out of a family member’s active duty military status

-Employees must (1) work for their employer for at least 12 months; (2) work at a worksite with at least 50 employees, of if there are less than 50 employees, a worksite where the company employs at least 50 employees within a 75 mile radius of the worksite; and (3) have worked at least 1,250 hours in the year prior to the day they begin leave.
+Eligibility FMLA/CFRA leave: Employees must (1) work for their employer for at least 12 months; (2) work at a worksite with at least 50 employees, of if there are less than 50 employees, a worksite where the company employs at least 50 employees within a 75 mile radius of the worksite; and (3) worked at least 1,250 hours in the year prior to the day they begin leave.

-While on a protected leave, the employer must maintain the employee’s medical benefits as it would have done if they employee continued working.
-When an employee returns from an FMLA or CFRA leave, an employer must, in most circumstances, give the employee the same job or an equivalent position.
+Job and Benefit Protections: While on a protected leave, the employer must maintain the employee’s medical benefits as it would have done if they employee continued working.
+When returning from an FMLA or CFRA leave an employer must, in most circumstances, give the employee the same job or an equivalent position.

 Additional Military Benefits: In 2008, Congress expanded the FMLA to provide up to 26 weeks of leave to spouses, children, parents, or next of kin for a covered service member who is recovering from a serious illness or injury sustained in the line of duty.